 So, as we drew closer to the end of our trip, we had one more major national park on our list to visit.
 We had to go hiking in the Grand Canyon!
 How could we travel all the way over there and not pay a visit to that amazing wonder.
 For sure, it had to be on the to do list.

-As our base was Las Vegas, it was about a four hour drive each way to get from there to the Grand Canyon National park.
+With our base being Las Vegas, it was about a four hour drive each way to get from there to the Grand Canyon National park.
 With the trips to Sequoia, Death Valley and Zion National Park, I had already put in a lot of miles driving over a few days so I wasn’t keen on spending another 8 hours driving to and from Las Vegas to the Grand Canyon.

 As Las Vegas is so close, luckily, there are plenty of tour bus options you can take to get to see the Grand Canyon.
 Just do a Google search and you’ll get a load of options.
 From helicopter rides to day trips and longer excursions staying in Grand Canyon Village.